StephenFrey/CookBook/README.md

      - *Also adapting with current Loop to generate a "side" curve to synchronize Flow.*
    - Generates a "side" curve for character main experience with larger value outputs for balance of Flow

+ * TickManager.py
+    - Simple clasd to provide updating to any class

   ---